Reserve Your Turkey

 It means all our animals are raised with unrestricted access to the outdoors, almost always on pasture.
 It means no growth hormones or prophylactic antibiotics, EVER.
 It means non-GMO feed for the critters that get fed grains.
 It means the animals grow at a natural rate, rather than the super-accelerated rate of a CAFO-style industrial farm.
 As my wife says, “All our animals, whether we raise them or they are raised for us, have one bad day.”
 Other than that we know they live a pretty good life.

 All that is great, but as a consumer, there is one thing that matters most of all.
 Taste!
 It does no good to raise a turkey in the best way possible if it doesn’t taste amazing.
-We can assure you that our BN Ranch turkeys are as good as it gets.
-Don’t just take our word for it, check out the testimonials from some longtime customers and then try one for your family’s Thanksgiving table!
+We can assure you that our Mary’s Turkeys are as good as it gets.
+You can be sure that, like any meats you buy from us, you are getting the best turkey available.